peiyaoh/php-rest-api-cahche-proxy/README.md

 ## Specify the API end point

 Step 1: specify the endpoint of the API to cache in the variable, `$base_url`.
-For instnace,
+For instnace, the Star Wars API provided by https://swapi.co/ .

 ```php
 $base_url = "https://swapi.co/";